terrasys/color-composit/README.md

 Möller, M., Volk, M., Friedrich, K., Lymburner, L., 2008.
 Placing soil-genesis and transport processes into a landscape context: A multiscale terrain-analysis approach.
 Journal of Plant Nutrition and Soil Science 171, 419-430

 The folder data contains four example terrain attributes on which the script can be applied.
 The combination of RSP1 or RSP2 (red), MBI (green) and LS-factor (blue) results in a color composit.
-Flat areas - which are lower and flater relative to their surroundings - are shown in in green.
+Flat areas - which are lower and flater relative to their surroundings - are shown in green.
 Steeper slopes and valleys correspond to the colors blue and magenta.
 The saturation of the color orange indicates the relative height.